madisonjordan/aws-bootcamp-cruddur-2023/journal/week10.md

 - ECS cluster 'cruddur' and its services
 - Cloud Map namespace 'cruddur'

+#### RDS

+After Deployment:
+- update connection url var in parameter store

 #### Service
 Delete previously manually configured:
 - IAM Role: CruddurServiceExecutionRole

+Note: Health check fails if database is not on the same VPC

+Fixes:
+- HealthCheckPort in cluster template should be set to 4567, not 80.

+Port for health check wasn't updating in target group after update to changeset, so I deleted all the stacks.